SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 RDF is a data format that comes with explicit and implicit principles on identifiers:
   - (explicit) a node in an RDF graph is either named (in the form of a URI) or without an identifier (blank nodes).
   - (implicit) URIs are preferrable stable, persistent and dereferenceable
-  - (implicit) when processing RDF graphs a node is not changed from name.
+  - (implicit) when processing RDF graphs a named node does not change name, but blank nodes do.

 When considering identifiers in a local processing context (within a single data portal) then the above principles might be interpreted very loose.
 From the moment one considers a network of catalogues the interpretation is becomes stricter, otherwise the reuser (harvester) will not know what operations are valid.